acapellan/AggreGator/README.md

 - [x] Software Architecture and System Context Model In Progress
 - [x] Sprint 0 Product Plan and Design Presentation In Progress
 - [ ] Sprint 1

+## How To Start Development Mode

+- Create a Google ID and secret to access their [OAuth service](https://console.cloud.google.com/).
+- Create a MongoDB database from [Atlas](https://account.mongodb.com/).
+- Create `devKeys.js` in the `\backend\config` directory, using `testKeys.js` as a template. `devKeys.js`
+  will not be committed to the repo.
+You can make up four random `cookieKeys` using a [password generator](https://passwordsgenerator.net/).
+- From the project's root folder, run `npm run dev`.
+This will start the API server and React's dev server.

 ## Forking